-Fusion GUI can be used to design the device configuration online or offline (with or without a UCD90160 device connected to the computer).
-In offline mode, Fusion GUI will prompt user to create or open a project file (.xml) at launch.
-In online mode, Fusion GUI will automatically detect the device on PMBus and read the configuration data from the device.
-An USB-to-GPIO Adapter EVM (HPA172) from Texas Instruments is required to connect Fusion GUI to PMBus.
+Fusion Digital Power Designer software can be used to design the device configuration online or offline (with or without a UCD90160A device connected to the computer).
+In offline mode, Fusion Digital Power Designer software prompts the user to create or open a Project file (.xml) at launch.
+In online mode, Fusion Digital Power Designer software automatically detects the device via the PMBus interface and reads the configuration data from the device.
+A USB-to-GPIO Adapter (HPA172) from Texas Instruments is required to connect Fusion Digital Power Designer software using the PMBus interface.

-The general design steps include the following:
+These are the general design steps: